Sam-Sims/ambigviz/README.md

 Regions follow the samtools format: `chr:start-end` and all positions are 1-based.

+The `--bed` option allows you to output identified ambiguous positions to a bed file.

 You can also plot the depth of a BAM file using the depth command.

 ```bash